 Although epigenetic therapies are conceptually very promising, several pitfalls will have to be overcome in order to take a step forward in clinical trials for solid tumors.
 First, while intra-tumor and inter-individual heterogeneity of CRC is now evident, epigenetic landscapes and epienzyme activity will have to be studied in all types of tumor cells.
 Single cell approaches will be very useful to circumvent the difficulty of exploring rare CSCs from different CRC consensus molecular subtypes.
 Second, studies to prove causal correlations between epienzyme expression and the control of stemness will be mandatory in order to clear up confusion relative to the oncogenic or tumor suppressive roles of chromatin modifiers.
-Finally, the major difficulty for the design of new epidrugs is to efficiently target a single member of entire families of epienzymes that have homologous domains but different roles in stemness.
+Finally, the major difficulty for the design of new epidrugs is to target efficiently a single member of entire families of epienzymes that have homologous domains but different roles in stemness.
 To circumvent this difficulty, increasing specificity by targeting epigenetic complexes and therefore epienzyme-epienzyme interactions may be a better option for new designs.
 Based on these considerations, epigenetic personalized medicine will be truly envisioned.

 Acknowledgements